BLACK LIVES MATTER ORGANIZING RESOURCES

-The ACLU just filed a lawsuit against Minnesota law enforcement and provides supporters with detailed guides on their rights as they join protests.
-Share their video if you or people you know are joining protesters in the coming days.
+The ACLU provides supporters with detailed guides on their rights as they join protests.

 Other ways to get involved

 Support Black-owned businesses!
 Fighting police brutality and racial injustice is so important, but one of the best ways to support the Black community is to support Black-owned businesses.
 Here are a few you can check out and you can find Black-owned businesses local to you here.

 Cybersecurity resources at a protest